(reading time: 1 hour, 30 minutes)

 “The Captain be speaking again!”
 Dawn yelled to get everyone’s attention.
 She and Teal stood near the thinly regrown ice wall, using the florentshine that shone through as stage lighting.

 “Tragic as this is,” the captain began, “we can’t remain here.
 Master Shuckr informs me this vegetation is a good sign.
 We may be able to find vines thick enough to climb at the top of this berg.
 If we do they could carry us to the lip of Third Sink.
 The beautiful thing about stories is that they weigh nothing.
 They weigh less than Oddball did.
 We can remember him while we walk and while we climb.
 We can…” She paused.
 “What are you all ogling?”
 She saw a jumbled mass of expressions: some confused, some terrified, and some oddly pleased.
-Teal whirled around and was pulled further from the wall by Dawn.
+Teal whirled around as she was pulled further from the wall by Dawn.

 Something else had interrupted the florentshine from the other side.
 The crew of the Mop saw a tall shadow with a bulbous tip.
 It swayed back and forth slightly.
 Everyone was silent as they could be, but their slow backward steps compressed and released the metal grass noisily.
-Alast and the other young folk pulled with all their might to separate frozen haund feet from the ground and drag them backward as well.
+Alast and the other young folk pulled with all their might to separate frozen haund feet from the ground and drag them away as well.

 Konk.
 The shadow knocked on the wall of ice.
 Kerrrrrrrrrrr… It dragged something across its surface.
 Konk.
 Konk.
 Konk!
 Its hammering grew louder.
 Konk!
 A fresh split appeared.
 Konk!
 Konk!
 The shadow struck a final time, smashing through the wall and once again giving the plants a taste of fresh florentshine.
 The crew drew their weapons.

 The hammering thing leaned into the chamber, its long neck and snout passing over the edge of the grass.
 Its head was twice the size of a man’s torso, and it bore a giant mouth with lips drawn back to reveal blocky teeth and tusks.
 Those exposed teeth had acted as its hammer upon the ice.
 Its eyes were wide and covered in a skin of frost, so it rarely needed to blink.
-Its coat of long hanging white fur obscured its muscular form.
+Its coat of long, hanging, white fur obscured its muscular form.
 Long limbs it had, like something meant to scuttle under rocks, and a long tail as well.

 It had not felt the cold upon its teeth.
 It could scrape them across the ice and snow and swallow it all down without feeling a thing.
 Few of the crew had ever seen one alive, but they knew it by the sound of its hammering.
 It was a roodnock: a merciless predator known for banging on doors and walls to see if it could get anything delicious inside to make fearful noises.

 There was an old poem for the Roodnock that most children knew.
-Their parents would recite it at night, voices slowly turning into hissy whispers, and then abandon the child to the darkness.
+Their parents would recite it at night, voices slowly turning into hissing whispers, and then abandon the child to the darkness.
 Standing on the other side of the door they would knock.
 Misbehavior was rarely a problem after a few visits from the creature.

 I lived upon Rinvision Stone, my family tripping for the rinse